Emperor-1231/Novels-Akojdad/README.md

 ## Sources

-LNReader does not have any affiliation with the content providers available.
+Novels Akojdad does not have any affiliation with the content providers available.

 Source requests should be created at [LNReader/lnreader-sources](https://github.com/LNReader/lnreader-sources).